INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Maybe you should ask Frontiers to do that?

 Jeff Pilson: Maybe, will see.
-That’s very possible.
+That’s possible.

 I remember that I saw Adler playing on Kiss Kruise when the album came out.